-For more information about the lifestyle factors that influence snoring, see our sleep help section.
+For more information about the lifestyle factors that influence snoring, see our sleep help resources pages.
 If all else fails, see your doctor for advice.

 Stop Snoring Solution: SnoreMD

 SnoreMD is a patented, medical-grade oral device that has been developed by biomedical engineers and medical scientists.
-Worn in the mouth while you sleep, it has helped many thousands of people worldwide to stop snoring for a better night’s sleep.
+Worn in the mouth while you sleep, SnoreMD has helped tens of thousands of people worldwide to stop snoring for a better night’s sleep.
 Comfortable to wear, it is a natural method of alleviating snoring.